 Teri, and her husband Dick, are both Utah natives.
-Together they have three children, the youngest of which, Jake, attends Park City Day School.
-Teri spent nineteen years working in the Marketing and Contract Operations Division of a Fortune 500 company in the oil and gas industry where she negotiated multimillion dollar contracts with various producers.
+Together they have three children, the youngest of which, Jake, attended Park City Day School through 7th grade.
+Teri spent nineteen years working in the Marketing and Contract Operations Division of a Fortune 500 company in the oil and gas industry where she held management positions and negotiated multimillion dollar contracts with various producers.

 Wharton School of UPENN, MBA

 Heather joined the PCDS Board of Trustees in 2012 as her second of three sons started Preschool at PCDS.
 Heather and husband Jay moved to Park City in 2008 from San Francisco for a more family-friendly community in which to raise their children.
 Professionally, Heather has focused her 20-year career on bringing value to business through technology.
 She has held executive marketing and product management positions at some of the world's largest enterprise technology companies, spending the last six years at SAP, where she most recently served as global vice president of marketing.
 Prior to SAP, she spent five years at Oracle as senior director of product strategy, setting the strategic direction for more than 30 high-revenue products.

 Heather thrives in high-energy environments, which also plays out at home where she is constantly in gear wrangling and redirecting the boundless enthusiasm of her three young sons.
 She is a food and wine enthusiast and tries to make time for yoga in her busy schedule.